plotly/plotly.py/doc/python/bar-charts.md

 ### Reference

-See https://plotly.com/python/reference/bar/ for more information and chart attribute options!
+See [function reference for `px.bar()`](https://plotly.com/python-api-reference/generated/plotly.express.bar) or https://plotly.com/python/reference/bar/ for more information and chart attribute options!